What is the Best Tractor for a Small Farm?

 Ignition Method

 Gasoline has a high ignition point, is easily volatile, and has a compression ratio (degree of gas compression) between 7-13, so it uses spark plug ignition.
-Diesel has a low ignition point, is not easily volatile, and has a compression ratio between 16-24, so it uses compression ignition.
+Diesel has a low ignition point, is not easily volatile, and has a compression ratio between 16 and 24, so it uses compression ignition.

 Load Capacity